If you’ve ever bought property before, you’ve probably glanced at your deed and noticed its legal description.

 The lot and block system is most often associated with a planned subdivision.

-Surveys for lot and block will often depend on the age of the property and if the corners and other landmarks mentioned are still present.
+Surveys for lot and block will depend on the age of the property and if the corners and other landmarks mentioned are still present.

 This type of description will often contain individual lots, block locations, place of official recording, and reference to cited plat map.